 With discrete trial teaching, the reinforcement is given as the child learns each new step or trial within the chained program or training discrete trial.
 In this example, that same goal of washing hands could be broken down into:

-Trials would be run to see which point of the sequence, or skill, the child needs help with.
-If the child is unable to turn on the water independently, then that is the skill which needs to be worked on before moving to the next chain in the sequence.
+Trials would be run to see which point of the sequence or skill the child needs help with.
+If the child is unable to turn on the water independently, then that is the skill that needs to be worked on before moving to the next chain in the sequence.
 The ultimate goal in the end is for the child to be able to complete the sequence all together without prompting or help.

 An example of using the DTT method in the classroom could be a teacher shaping and modifying the behavior of a student who forgets to turn in work.
 The steps could be broken down for the student in need of intervention:

-Step three: place homework in tray on teacher’s desk
+- Step three: Place homework in the tray on the teacher’s desk

 Rewards can be used to reinforce all steps until those steps become habits.